jofpin/jofpin/README.md

-### Hi there 👋
+### Summary

-Hi!
-I'm Jose Pino, a prominent hacker and security researcher recognized by large and important Internet companies.
-I am currently working on creating cyber intelligence tools to combat crime and terrorism.
-I keep interested in the world of cryptocurrencies and NFTs.
+Hello!
+I'm Jose Pino, a renowned hacker and security researcher acknowledged by more than 30 major internet companies, including Microsoft, Mozilla, Yahoo, PayPal, eBay, Twitter, Dropbox, and Harvard University.
+My primary focus is developing cutting-edge cyber intelligence tools to combat crime and discovery of vulnerabilities.
+I've contributed notable projects to the open-source community, like [**Trape**](https://github.com/jofpin/trape), and have shared my expertise at conferences such as Black Hat Arsenal.
+My relentless commitment is to make the Internet a safer place.

+_I will work tirelessly every day to make the Internet a safer place._

 <!--
 **jofpin/jofpin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.